Journey to the surface of the earth: The geoaesthetic trace and the production of alternative geographical knowledge

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Ketchum, James Alan, "Journey to the surface of the earth: The geoaesthetic trace and the production of alternative geographical knowledge" (2005).
 Geography - Dissertations.
-Paper 13.
+13.